 Christine (Chris) was appointed as a non-executive Director of SERVICE ONE in April 2020.
-She has extensive experience across both the private and public sectors and has held several high profile roles, including CEO of Canberra Business Council and transitional CEO of the merged Canberra Business Chamber; Senior Adviser to a number of Federal Government Ministers and Chief of Staff to the President of the Senate.
-Currently Chris is the Deputy Chancellor at the University of Canberra and sits as a non-executive Director on the boards of the University of Canberra, Canberra Symphony Orchestra and Southern NSW and ACT Rugby Union Limited.
+She has extensive experience across both the private and public sectors and has held several high-profile roles, including CEO of Canberra Business Council and transitional CEO of the merged Canberra Business Chamber; Senior Adviser to a number of Federal Government Ministers and Chief of Staff to the President of the Senate.
+Currently Chris is the Deputy Chancellor at the University of Canberra and sits as a non-executive Director on the boards of the University of Canberra, Canberra Symphony Orchestra and the ACT and Southern NSW Rugby Union Limited.
 She has recently completed terms on the Boards of the National Capital Authority (Federal Government) and City Renewal Authority (ACT Government).
-Chris has a long history of community involvement including as the Chair of the ACT Australian of the Year selection panel; Member of the Salvation Army Red Shield Appeal Committee; ACT BLITS Champion; and Founding and Life Member of Calvary Hospital Auxiliary.
+Chris has a long history of community involvement including as the Chair of the ACT Australian of the Year selection panel; a Member of the Salvation Army Red Shield Appeal Committee; an ACT BLITS Champion; as a founding member of the Calvary Hospital Auxiliary and a member of the Calvary Ethics Committee; and as a member of the Children's Medical Research Institute Committee and the Canberra Cancerians Committee.